Newtoniano20/Coeteria/README.md

 >
 > **Python 3.9.5**

-The calculations code was made by Jordi Vasquez and it's original code is on the source code.
+The calculations code was made by Jordi Vasquez and its original code is on the source code.
 (Programa.py)